MCFpy/mcf/docs/core_6.md

 	* If set to True, GATES will be compared to GATEs computed at the previous evaluation point.
 GATE estimation is a bit slower as it is not optimized for multiprocessing.
 No plots are shown.
 Default is False.

 - <a id="p_gates_smooth"><strong>p_gates_smooth</strong></a>
 	* Alternative way to estimate GATEs for continuous variables.
-Instead of discretizing the heterogeneity variable, the GATE is evaluated at a local neighbourhood around the **smooth_gates_no_evaluation_points**.
+Instead of discretizing the heterogeneity variable, the GATE is evaluated at a local neighbourhood around the **p_gates_smooth_no_evalu_points**.
 Default is True.

 - <a id="p_gates_smooth_bandwidth"><strong>p_gates_smooth_bandwidth</strong></a>
 	* Specifies multiplier for smoothed GATE aggregation.
 Default is 1.